0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

 Each piece of course content is divided into bite-size chunks that can be easily ingested.
 An individual article usually begins with a rough overview of the minimum information needed to grasp a topic and understand why it matters.
 Next it will delve into usage examples that are short and sweet.
 These serve the purpose of getting your hands on the keyboard executing commands, which for myself is the most productive method for me to ingest information.

-Additionally, there are a handful of included videos walking you through a technique or demonstating a tactic.
+Additionally, there are a handful of included videos walking you through a technique or demonstrating a tactic.
 These are usually ~10 minutes long, and fairly straight to the point.

 __*Personally, I found the articles on each topic to be where the course really shined.*__